 SonarQube SAML plugin gives the ability to enable SAML Single Sign On for the SonarQube.
 Here we will go through a guide to configure SSO between SonarQube and RSA SecureID.
 By the end of this guide, RSA SecureID users should be able to log in and register to the SonarQube Server.

 Step 1:Setup RSA SecurID as Identity Provider

-All the information required to configure RSA i.e. plugin’s metadata is given in the Service Provider Info tab of the miniOrange plugin.
+All the information required to configure RSA as Identity Provider i.e. plugin’s metadata is given in the Service Provider Info tab of the miniOrange SAML plugin.

 - Login to the RSA Secure ID as Super Admin.

-- In the Administration Console, click Application → Application Catalog.
+- In the Administration Console, click Applications → Application Catalog.

 - Click Create From Template button on the top right corner.

-- Next to the SAML Direct, click select in the Choose Connector Template page.
+- Next to the SAML Direct, click the Choose Connector Template page.
 The Add Connector wizard appears.

 - Fill the required information in the Basic Information page on the Add Connector wizard.

 - Name:- Name of the application for eg. miniOrange Plugin.